Friday, March 31, 2023

 ©joergens.mi/Wikipedia

-Yesterday the Badische Zeitung organized a visit to the castle.
-Ebringen's mayor Dr. Hans-Peter Widmann guided our group of about 30 people.
+Yesterday, the Badische Zeitung organized a visit to the castle.
+Ebringen's mayor, Dr. Hans-Peter Widmann, guided our group of about 30 people.
 Hans-Peter is a historian and a good friend of mine.

 Although the Romans already grew wine in the region, the earliest written documentation dates back to the beginning of the 8th century.
 Hans-Peter claimed that Ebringen is the oldest winegrower village on German territory.
-As a highlight, this year's German Weinkönigin (wine queen) Katrin Lang, born in Ebringen and a studied oenologist, accompanied the group.
+As a highlight, this year's German Weinkönigin (wine queen), Katrin Lang, born in Ebringen and a studied oenologist, accompanied the group.

 The newly installed AI-Bing on my iPad told me: There is a baroque-style castle in Ebringen that was built by Lucas Grass, governor of the St. Gallen monastery, on the site of a dilapidated previous building.
-The castle stands above a large vaulted cellar that offered space for around 300,000 liters of wine since viticulture was (is?) the main source of income for the village.
+The castle stands above a large vaulted cellar that offered space for around 300,000 liters of wine since viticulture was (is?) the primary source of income for the village.

 In fact, since its foundation in 719, the monastery of St. Gall rapidly gained influence.
 In a donation around the year 720, Ebringen vineyards were bequeathed to the monastery.
 The deed represents the oldest written evidence of viticulture between Freiburg and Basel and the first real estate of the monastery of Saint Gall.